-I got to spend a week at Lake Garda and did a day trip to the beautiful and colorful Riva del Garda on the northern shores of Lake Garda.
+I spent a week at Lake Garda and did a day trip to the beautiful and colorful Riva del Garda on Lake Garda’s northern shores.
 If you stay in Trentino for longer than two days, you should add this to your Trentino itinerary as well because (and I had no idea) Riva del Garda is actually part of Trentino.

 If you are a road trip fan and don’t mind narrow, Italian mountain passes, add Lake Tenno to your itinerary as well and discover a hidden gem of Lake Garda just north of the lake.